enjoythevue/website/README.md

-# Default starter for Gridsome
+# Enjoy the Vue Podcast's Website

-This is the project you get when you run `gridsome create new-project`.
+This is the source code that powers our website where you can find all of our content!

-## Getting started
+## Getting Started

 ```bash
 # 1. Clone the repository